 Callers can look up their district’s re-opening plans on their school district website.
 Links to each Ulster County school district website can be found on the County’s virtual center.

-Ulster County school districts are continuing their food programs for low-income families.
+Ulster County school districts are continuing their food programs.
 Please refer to your local school district here for more information.

-Students and faculty returning from currently impacted countries or regions of impacted countries are required by the State Department of Health to be under precautionary quarantine for 14 days upon return.
-This includes school sponsored travel or individual travel (spring break).
+Students and faculty returning from currently impacted regions and states affected by the State’s travel advisory are required by the State Department of Health to be under precautionary quarantine for 14 days upon return.
+See the State’s website for exceptions.